Digital multimeters, electrical meters, and volt meters

 What is a voltmeter used for?

-Voltmeters are primarily used for measuring the voltage levels within electrical circuits.
+Voltmeters are primarily used to measure the voltage levels within electrical circuits.
 This measurement is crucial in various applications, including electrical troubleshooting, verifying the proper functioning of electrical devices and systems, and ensuring the safety of electrical installations.
 By measuring voltage, voltmeters help diagnose issues like voltage drops or overvoltages in circuits, which are critical for maintaining the functionality of electrical systems.

 How does a voltage meter work?